With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Humboldt County Mental Health Services Outpatient Clinic is a mental health treatment center in Garberville, CA, located at 727 Cedar Street, 95542 zip code area.
 Humboldt County Mental Health Services Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
-Humboldt County Mental Health Services Outpatient Clinic offers psychotropic medication to adults, young adults and seniors 65 or older.
+Humboldt County Mental Health Services Outpatient Clinic offers psychotropic medication to seniors 65 or older, children / adolescents and young adults.
 Humboldt County Mental Health Services Outpatient Clinic also supports people with serious mental illness, people with PTSD and people with trauma.
 Additional services at Humboldt County Mental Health Services Outpatient Clinic consist of case management and suicide prevention services.

 Learn MoreTrinity County Behavioral Health Services is a mental health clinic in Hayfork, California, located at 154 Tule Creek Road, 96041.
-Trinity County Behavioral Health Services offers telemedicine/telehealth and outpatient treatment.
-Trinity County Behavioral Health Services provides individual psychotherapy, dialectical behavior therapy and activity therapy to adults, young adults and children / adolescents.
-Trinity County Behavioral Health Services also supports transitional age young adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Trinity County Behavioral Health Services include mentoring/peer support/consumer-run services, suicide prevention services and court-ordered outpatient treatment.
+Trinity County Behavioral Health Services offers outpatient treatment and telemedicine/telehealth.
+Trinity County Behavioral Health Services provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
+Trinity County Behavioral Health Services also supports people with trauma, transitional age young adults and seniors or older adults.
+Some other services provided by Trinity County Behavioral Health Services include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and case management.

-Learn MoreMchc Health Centers Little Lake Health Center is a mental health clinic in Willits, CA, located at 45 Hazel Road, 95490 zip code area.
+Learn MoreMchc Health Centers Little Lake Health Center is one of mental health facilities in Willits, California, located at 45 Hazel Road, 95490 zip code.
 Mchc Health Centers Little Lake Health Center provides telemedicine/telehealth and outpatient treatment.
-Mchc Health Centers Little Lake Health Center offers behavior modification, trauma therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Mchc Health Centers Little Lake Health Center also supports people requiring dual diagnosis treatment, people with trauma and people with HIV or AIDS.
-Additional services offered at Mchc Health Centers Little Lake Health Center include housing services, chronic disease/illness management and integrated primary care services.
+Mchc Health Centers Little Lake Health Center provides behavior modification, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and young adults.
+Mchc Health Centers Little Lake Health Center also supports people with trauma, people requiring dual diagnosis treatment and people with HIV or AIDS.
+Additional services provided at Mchc Health Centers Little Lake Health Center include case management, chronic disease/illness management and housing services.

 Learn MoreSan Francisco Vamc Eureka Cboc is a mental health treatment clinic in Eureka, California, located at 930 West Harris Street, in the 95503 zip code.
 San Francisco Vamc Eureka Cboc provides outpatient treatment.
-San Francisco Vamc Eureka Cboc provides couples/family therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-San Francisco Vamc Eureka Cboc also supports seniors or older adults, clients referred from the court/judicial system and LGBT.
-Additional services provided by San Francisco Vamc Eureka Cboc consist of family psychoeducation, intensive case management and diet and exercise counseling.
+San Francisco Vamc Eureka Cboc provides trauma therapy, couples/family therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+San Francisco Vamc Eureka Cboc also supports people with trauma, veterans and people with serious mental illness.
+Additional services provided by San Francisco Vamc Eureka Cboc consist of intensive case management, family psychoeducation and chronic disease/illness management.

 Learn MoreHumboldt Family Service Center is a mental health facility in Eureka, CA, located at 1802 California Street, 95501 zip code area.
 Humboldt Family Service Center provides outpatient treatment.
-Humboldt Family Service Center provides behavior modification, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
+Humboldt Family Service Center provides individual psychotherapy, trauma therapy and dialectical behavior therapy to young adults, children / adolescents and adults.
 Humboldt Family Service Center also supports clients referred from the court/judicial system.
-Additional services offered by Humboldt Family Service Center consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Additional services offered by Humboldt Family Service Center consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreDept Of Health And Human Services Children And Family Services is a mental health treatment center in Eureka, California, located at 1711 3rd Street, part of the 95501 zip code.
-Dept Of Health And Human Services Children And Family Services provides outpatient treatment and telemedicine/telehealth.
-Dept Of Health And Human Services Children And Family Services also offers behavior modification, individual psychotherapy and trauma therapy to children / adolescents and young adults.
+Dept Of Health And Human Services Children And Family Services provides telemedicine/telehealth and outpatient treatment.
+Dept Of Health And Human Services Children And Family Services also offers trauma therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents and young adults.
 Dept Of Health And Human Services Children And Family Services supports transitional age young adults and children/adolescents with serious emotional disturbance.
-Dept Of Health And Human Services Children And Family Services also provides case management, family psychoeducation and mentoring/peer support/consumer-run services.
+Dept Of Health And Human Services Children And Family Services also provides family psychoeducation, intensive case management and court-ordered outpatient treatment.

 Learn MoreUnited Indian Health Services is a mental health clinic in Arcata, CA, located at 1600 Weeot Way, in the 95521 zip code.
 United Indian Health Services provides outpatient treatment.
-United Indian Health Services offers trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+United Indian Health Services offers couples/family therapy, group therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
 United Indian Health Services also supports people requiring dual diagnosis treatment.
 More services at United Indian Health Services include suicide prevention services, family psychoeducation and assertive community treatment.

 Learn MoreTrinity County Behavioral Health Services is a mental health center in Weaverville, California, located at 1450 Main Street, 96093 zip code.
-Trinity County Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
-Trinity County Behavioral Health Services offers activity therapy, dialectical behavior therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Trinity County Behavioral Health Services also supports LGBT, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-More services available at Trinity County Behavioral Health Services include intensive case management, family psychoeducation and suicide prevention services.
+Trinity County Behavioral Health Services provides telemedicine/telehealth and outpatient treatment.
+Trinity County Behavioral Health Services offers trauma therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and children / adolescents.
+Trinity County Behavioral Health Services also supports LGBT, children/adolescents with serious emotional disturbance and people with PTSD.
+More services available at Trinity County Behavioral Health Services include suicide prevention services, family psychoeducation and intensive case management.

 Learn MoreMendocino Community Health Center Hillside Health Center is a mental health treatment center in Ukiah, CA, located at 333 Laws Avenue, 95482 zip code area.
 Mendocino Community Health Center Hillside Health Center provides telemedicine/telehealth and outpatient treatment.
-Mendocino Community Health Center Hillside Health Center offers behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
-Mendocino Community Health Center Hillside Health Center also supports people with trauma, people with HIV or AIDS and people requiring dual diagnosis treatment.
-Additional services at Mendocino Community Health Center Hillside Health Center consist of suicide prevention services, case management and integrated primary care services.
+Mendocino Community Health Center Hillside Health Center offers cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and adults.
+Mendocino Community Health Center Hillside Health Center also supports people requiring dual diagnosis treatment, people with trauma and people with HIV or AIDS.
+Additional services at Mendocino Community Health Center Hillside Health Center consist of housing services, case management and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.